Introduction

 What is the GTO method of poker?

-The GTO (Game Theory Optimal) method of poker refers to a strategic approach that aims to find the most balanced and unexploitable way to play in any given situation.
+The GTO (Game Theory Optimal) poker method is a strategic approach that aims to find the most balanced and unexploitable way to play in any given situation.
 It involves analyzing decisions based on game theory principles to ensure that opponents cannot exploit weaknesses in one's play.

 Is GTO worth learning in poker?